o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/overview.md

 - **Authority-to-Client**: Authority sends calls to all the clients.
 For example, sending information about particle effects.

+- **Server-to-Authority**: This is required to communicate information between entities.
+For example, suppose in a multi-server setup, EntityA is owned by ServerA and EntityB is owned by ServerB.
+If EntityA communicates directly to EntityB, EntityA will be talking to a proxy, not the real EntityB.
+Server-to-Authority ensures that messages always find the entity with authority.

-- **Server-to-Authority**: This is useful to communicate information between entities.
-For example, when a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.
+when a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.

 - **Autonomous-to-Authority**: Used for sending user settings information that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.